Skip to main content

 How to Study a Single Book

 Studying a single book of the Bible well produces more lasting benefit than skimming across many books superficially.
 The Bible rewards close, sustained attention.
 Reading a whole book in one sitting, returning to it repeatedly, and working through it carefully with good resources will give you more understanding of that book than years of disconnected verse-by-verse exposure.
-The method outlined here is simple but it works, and it applies to any book in either Testament.
+The method outlined here is simple but I believe effective, and it applies to any book in either Testament.

 The third step is to read carefully, section by section, with pencil in hand.
 Mark what strikes you, what confuses you, what connects to other things you know, and what seems to be the key claims the author is making.
 Use a second translation alongside your primary one - when two translations differ significantly, that difference signals something worth investigating.
 Ask of each section: what is the author arguing or narrating?
 What does this assume the reader already knows?
 How does this section relate to what came before and what comes after?
 Keep a simple journal of your observations and questions.
 The discipline of writing forces clarity that passive reading does not produce.